Geneva and Zurich: their location in the country and local languages

 No difference in convenience

 Zurich is close to Zurich Airport, Geneva is close to the Geneva Airport.
-From both airports, you can hop on a train and reach the vibrant city center in 10 minutes or even less.
+From both airports, you can hop on a train and reach the city center in 10 minutes or even less.

-Nor do we think that the main facilities one needs at the airport are a reason to choose one over the other.
+Nor do I think that the main facilities one needs at the airport are a reason to choose one over the other.
 At both airports, you’ll find plenty of shops, restaurants, toilets, car rental facilities, and so on.
 Zurich Airport is bigger though, so it has a larger facility range too.

 Are you interested in visiting Geneva and its lake or in western Switzerland anyway?
 Will you start or end your journey with a GoldenPass ride?
 Try to incorporate Geneva into the start or end of your Swiss itinerary in that case.